Convergence Rates of First and Higher Order Dynamics for Solving Linear Ill-posed Problems

-By applying \autoref{thCR} to the source $\sqrt{L^*L}x^\dag$, we can directly establish a relation to the convergence rates for the noise free residual errors $q$ and $Q$ of the regularisation method and the envelope generated regularisation method as defined in \autoref{eqQ}. \begin{corollary} We introduce the squared norm of the spectral projection of $\bar x^\dag=\sqrt{L^*L}x^\dag$ as
+By applying \autoref{thCR} to the source $(L^*L)^{\frac12}x^\dag$, we can directly establish a relation to the convergence rates for the noise free residual errors $q$ and $Q$ of the regularisation method and the envelope generated regularisation method as defined in \autoref{eqQ}.